soheil2017/DEPT_Customer_Retention_Engine/README.md

 ### Demo mode — intentional production design

 The service runs without an OpenAI key.
-This is not a workaround — it is intentional production engineering:
+This is not a workaround.
+It is intentional production engineering:

 | Mode | Condition | Email generation |
 |------|-----------|-----------------|